kllarena07/kllarena07/README.md

 ### Hey!
 I'm Kieran 👋

-I'm currently pursuing a BS in Computer Science @ the University of Michigan-Dearborn (expected graduation May 2027).
+I'm currently pursuing a BS in Computer Science @ the University of Michigan-Dearborn (expected May 2027).
 Go Blue! 〽️

 I am always studying the best software design principles and trying to keep up with the ever evolving world of software.
 My dream is to become a Software Engineer at Google or Meta.